top of page

 Outliers Online Ongoing Writers Conference

-All classes are taught by working, best-selling authors
+All classes are LIVE, interactive, and taught by working, best-selling authors

 2 Classes per month, every month on the 1st and 3rd Tuesdays of each month, 4 pm Pacific Time